ncatlab/nlab-content/pages/1881.md

 To be sure, meeting the solution set condition basically requires starting the constructions in one of the other definitions above; but the proofs may all be thrown onto the adjoint functor theorem.

-An easier approach is given in the following general theorem, which applies to more general [monoids in a monoidal category](http://ncatlab.org/nlab/show/monoid#in_a_monoidal_category_18):
+Another abstract approach is given in the following general theorem, which applies to more general [monoids in a monoidal category](http://ncatlab.org/nlab/show/monoid#in_a_monoidal_category_18):

 +-- {: .num_theorem}
 ###### Theorem